ccleberg/cleberg.net/README.md

 - A configuration file (`publish.el`) that specifies publishing parameters like base URL, output directories, and export options.
 - Assets such as images and stylesheets, located in designated subdirectories.
-- Utility scripts (e.g., `build.sh`) to facilitate building and deployment.
+- Utility scripts (e.g., `build.py`) to facilitate building and deployment.

 ## Dependencies